emma-burrows/pepper/README.md

 By default the project connects to a MySQL database.
-There's an example Hibernate configuration that expects a MySQL user called 'pepper' with password 'pepper' with full access to a database (also called 'pepper').
+There's an example Hibernate configuration that expects a MySQL user called 'pepper' with password 'pepper' and with full access to a database also called 'pepper'.

-A sample SQL script for MySQL can also be found in the project's src/main/resources directory.
+A sample SQL script for MySQL can be found in the project's src/main/resources directory.
 For convenience, this script is also included below.
 It sets up the database and inserts some sample data.
 The sample data is from the public domain (source: Wikipedia).
 Disclaimer: this sample data is